Kimi K2.5 vs Qwen2.5-72B-Instruct

 Deep dive

-The capability footprint differs most on function calling: Kimi K2.5.
+The capability footprint differs most on vision: Kimi K2.5, multimodal input: Kimi K2.5, and function calling: Kimi K2.5.
 Both models share structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose Kimi K2.5 when coding workflow support and larger context windows are central to the workload.
+Choose Kimi K2.5 when coding workflow support, larger context windows, and broader provider choice are central to the workload.
 Choose Qwen2.5-72B-Instruct when provider fit and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ